John Biggar.com : Climbing Instructor and Guidebook Author

 Water - Drink as much as you can.
 I certainly don't advocate sipping litres of cold and unappetising water though.
 I much prefer my water with some heat, tea, milk and sugar in it.
 See below for the "tea is a diuretic" fallacy.
 Guzzling a litre of tea will re-hydrate you much more quickly and much more effectively than sipping small amounts of cold water.

 Caffeine - I'm all for this, within reason.
 Caffeine has been banned by the IOC because it is a performance enhancing drug.
 From what I have read it is particularly effective as a "performance enhancer" for endurance events, which high altitude climbing certainly is.
 There is a lot of nonsense talked about caffeine being a diuretic.
 In theory it is, but that doesn't mean that a litre of tea will de-hydrate you.
 While a thick espresso coffee might be a problem at altitude, if you drink a litre of tea you will retain 90 or 95% of that fluid.
-So most people will re-hydrate much more quickly and much more effectively drinking two litres of nice warm sweet tea, than forcing down small amounts of cold water.
+So most people will re-hydrate more quickly and much more effectively drinking two litres of nice warm sweet tea, than forcing down small amounts of cold water.

-HOME & CONTACT FAVOURITES GALLOWAY CLIMBING GUIDEBOOKS NEW PHOTOS TIPS & TRICKS LINKS
+HOME & CONTACT COURSES GALLOWAY CLIMBING GUIDEBOOKS LINDA SKI-MOUNTAINEERING TIPS & TRICKS LINKS